 b.
 Reduce the fee and issue a written determination indicating the basis of support for the remaining fee.
 The determination shall include a certification that the statements in the determination are accurate and the fee complies with these Procedures and Guidelines and the FOIA.

 c.
 Uphold the fee and issue a written determination indicating the basis of support for the fee.
-The determination shall include a certification that the statements in the determination are accurate and the feel complies with these Procedures and Guidelines and the FOIA.
+The determination shall include a certification that the statements in the determination are accurate and the fee complies with these Procedures and Guidelines and the FOIA.

 d.
 Issue a notice extending for not more than 10 (10) business days the period during which the TADL Board must respond to the appeal, including a detailed reason why the extension is necessary.

 12. Exemptions.
-The FOIA Coordinator is authorized to exempt from disclosure a public record pursuant to Section 13 of the FOIA as allowed by and pursuant to the FOIA, and on appeal, the TADL Board is authorized to exempt a public record.
+The FOIA Coordinator is authorized to exempt from disclosure a public record pursuant to Section 13 of the FOIA as allowed by and pursuant to the FOIA, and on appeal, the TADL Board is authorized to so exempt a public record.

 13. Availability to Public.
 These Procedures and Guidelines and the Public Summary shall be available to the public at no cost.
-The Procedures and Guidelines and the Public Summary shall be posted on the TADL Website.
+The Procedures and Guidelines and the Public Summary shall be posted on the TADL website.

 These Procedures and Guidelines shall supersede and replace the TADL FOIA Policy 1.6 adopted October 14, 2010, as of July 1, 2015 and shall become effective on July 1, 2015.
 This policy shall in addition incorporate, as adopted by the board, the FOIA Public Summary and the FOIA Request Detailed Cost Itemization supplements and shall also become effective on July 1, 2015.